-Having just spent the afternoon showing a designer how to use git, I figured this would be a useful reference.
+Having just spent the afternoon showing Karin from Scream Blue Murder how to use git, I figured this would be a useful reference.
 It’s super quick because there is little to no explanation here, just the raw commands.
 It’s up to you to do a bit more research to understand what’s going on!
 Saying that, there should be enough here to get you working with git, even if you don’t grasp it all – just dive right in and play around.

 We’ve recently launched a website and blog for author James North.
 James needed a website to augment the release of his upcoming book Deep Deception on 8th November and there was only a 3 week window to get the site designed and built.